pafmon/sos2122-l04/README.md

 # Code from labs
-This is the intial code from lab l11
+This is the final code from lab l11

 ## Install
 ```